putztzu/docker-cheat-sheet/README.md

 ### Best Practices

-Best to look at [http://github.com/wsargent/docker-devenv](http://github.com/wsargent/docker-devenv) and the [best practices](http://crosbymichael.com/dockerfile-best-practices.html) / [take 2](http://crosbymichael.com/dockerfile-best-practices-take-2.html) for more details.

-If you use [jEdit](http://jedit.org), I've put up a syntax highlighting module for [Dockerfile](https://github.com/wsargent/jedit-docker-mode) you can use.
+If you use [jEdit](http://jedit.org), wsargent has put up a syntax highlighting module for [Dockerfile](https://github.com/wsargent/jedit-docker-mode) you can use.

 ## Layers